LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/new-agent-manager-experience.md

 Section | For agents | For managers
 --- | --- | ---
-All Connections | Available in the new “connections” module within the agent workspace. | Available in the new “connections” module within the agent workspace.
+All Conversations | Available in the new “connections” module within the agent workspace. | Available in the new “connections” module within the agent workspace.
 Open connections | Agent conversations are managed in My Connections within the agent workspace.
-Agents with the “view other agents conversations” permission turned on can view them in All Connections.
-Without this permission they will not be able to see other agent’s conversations. | Conversation widget in manager workspace for quick view and All Connections list for full view.
+Agents with the “view other agents conversations” permission turned on can view them in All Conversations.
+Without this permission they will not be able to see other agent’s conversations. | Conversation widget in manager workspace for quick view and All Conversations list for full view.
 Conversations joined by managers will appear in the My Connections area of the agent workspace.
 Messaging agents | Will not be viewable to agents | Available in new manager workspace Agents widget

 If you have the manager workspace enabled, but not the new agent workspace, the tabs described in the table above will remain in the Visitors module.

 ## Manager workflows
-The following describes how agent manager workflows will work across the two main workspaces: the manager workspace and the agent workspace + All Connections.
+The following describes how agent manager workflows will work across the two main workspaces: the manager workspace and the agent workspace + All Conversations.

 We'll cover the following workflows:
 * [Monitoring agents during a shift: for status and performance](/agent-manager-workspace-manager-tools-for-messaging-new-manager-workspace-for-messaging-new-agent-manager-experience.html#monitoring-agents-during-a-shift-for-status-and-performance)